 Your insurance company will send you an explanation of benefits (EOB) after your claim has been processed.
 The explanation of benefits lists the amount the hospital billed the insurance company, the amount the insurance company paid and the amount you owe.
 If your claim is denied, the explanation of benefits will explain the reason for denial.

 I keep getting bills from you.
 Why don’t you bill my insurance company?
-Why do I need to call the insurance company if they do not pay?

 Please be prepared to provide your account number – which is located at the top of the letter – and your insurance information.
-Your customer service representative will guide you through the appropriate next steps based on the information you provide.
+Your customer service representative will guide you through the next steps based on the information you provide.

 Why are there bills from various doctors?